Pimpmydata/Pimpmydata/README.md

 ▶ Project Manager Assitant @ Patis Service - from 10/2017 to 09/2018

-I set up a new software and train people of the warehouse team in Patis Service, a retailer in bakery in the French Alps.
+I set up a new software and train the warehouse team in Patis Service, a retailer in bakery in the French Alps.

 The software is a Warehouse Manage System (WMS), edited by Acteos.